futurestudio/hapi-rate-limitor/README.md

       // do the login handling
     },
     plugins: {
-      'hapi-rate-limitor': { // route config for `/login`
+      'hapi-rate-limitor': {
         max: 5,              // a maximum of 5 requests
         duration: 60 * 1000, // per minute
         enabled: false       // but it’s actually not enabled ;-) }
     }
   }